On Kauai you basically have three main geographic areas to stay:

 View Larger Map

 The good news is that you can’t make a bad choice.
 Each area has it’s special features and benefits.
-Of course, you’ll find beautiful beaches all over Kauai, so don’t worry a bit about finding the best beaches.
+Of course, you’ll find beautiful beaches all over Kauai, so don’t worry a bit about finding the best beaches for strolls and relaxing.

-Though not drenched in rain, Kauai does get a bit more rain than the other islands.
+Though not always drenched in rain, Kauai does get a bit more rain than the other Hawaiian Islands.
 One interesting point to note is that most of Hawaii’s rain falls at night.
-To help you maximize your sun chances, see our article: Where to stay on Kauai for the Best Weather.
+For the rainier seasons, we recommend East and South shore stays, as we describe in this article: Where to stay on Kauai for the Best Weather.

 I’ll summarize the vacation benefits and downsides as pluses and minuses of each major Kauai area: